The meeting is being chaired by Mikhail Mishustin.

 Mikhail Mishustin’s opening remarks

-Statement by Prime Minister of Belarus Alexander Turchin
+Remarks by Prime Minister of Belarus Alexander Turchin

-Statement by Minister of External Affairs of India Subrahmanyam Jaishankar
+Remarks by Minister of External Affairs of India Subrahmanyam Jaishankar

 Meeting of the Heads of Government Council of the Shanghai Cooperation Organisation in the expanded format